Introduction

 -

-Prepare your data for publishing:
+Prepare your data for publishing.

 - The Rhino FCP enables you to run custom code for data preprocessing (e.g. feature extraction, data cleaning, etc.).
-Read the Models section in the User Guides for more information.

 -

-Create Federated Dataset:
+Create Federated Dataset.

 - Select the dataset you wish to publish and click "Create Federated Dataset."